Shield with NIST SP 800-171

 6. Monitoring and continuous improvement: Regularly monitor the effectiveness of implemented controls and make adjustments as needed to adapt to new threats and vulnerabilities.

-NIST SP 800-171 applies to any non-federal organization that processes, stores, or transmits Controlled Unclassified Information (CUI) on behalf of the U.S. federal government.
+NIST SP 800-171 applies to any non-federal organization that processes, stores, or transmits controlled unclassified information (CUI) on behalf of the U.S. federal government.
 This includes contractors, subcontractors, and other partners that work with federal agencies.

 Yes, compliance with NIST SP 800-171 is required for non-federal organizations that handle CUI.
 This requirement is often stipulated in contracts and agreements with federal agencies.
 Failure to comply can result in penalties, including loss of contracts and potential legal action.
-However, it is important to note that while compliance with NIST SP 800-171 is required by the Department of Defense (DoD) for contractors under the Defense Federal Acquisition Regulation Supplement (DFARS) clause 252.204-7012, other federal agencies may require it as well.
+However, it is important to note that while compliance with SP 800-171 is required by the Department of Defense (DoD) for contractors under the Defense Federal Acquisition Regulation Supplement (DFARS) clause 252.204-7012, other federal agencies may require it as well.

 ISO 27001 is an international standard for information security management systems (ISMS), focusing on a risk-based approach to managing information security.
 It provides a comprehensive framework for establishing, implementing, maintaining, and continually improving an ISMS.

-Read more about NIST 800-171 controls
+Read more about NIST SP 800-171 controls

 NIST SP 800-171 maps to the following frameworks: